HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 Therefore I chose to explain the functions from my `sLapHProjection` package towards the end of each section in this document.

+The notation of the function arguments will be mixed text and math.
+Sometimes it is more expressive to give a mathematical expression instead of just the name that the argument has in code.
+Optional parameters can be recognized by the default value behind a colon, which is the Wolfram Language notation for default values.

 Since the Wolfram Language is a functional one, the most straightforward way to define a constant is as a function with zero arguments.
-In Haskell there is no distinction between constants and argumentless functions at all.
+In Haskell there is no distinction between constants and argument less functions at all.

 ---